SammuelChang/bus-live-map/README.md

 Have you ever been confused about what stop you pass through in the bus?
 Most people is stocked on running text on display board, and probably want to identify it from scene out of window.

-With In-Bus-Track, user merely need to key-in some bus info and get current driving bus destination, current stop and all stops betweens start and end.
+With In-Bus-Track, user merely need to key-in some bus info and <strong>get current driving bus destination, current stop and all stops betweens start and end</strong>.
 You don't need to be nervous of confusing about where am I now.
 ![](src/readme/in-bus.gif)

 <div id="city-dynamic"></div>